Our Mission

 Cofounder, Executive Director

 A lifelong lover of music, Rachel (she/her) channels her passion into The Angel Band Project, where she spearheads daily operations and drives its growth as a powerful catalyst for healing and social change.
 As a compelling storyteller, she travels globally, sharing the project’s mission of providing hope and healing to survivors and expanding its impactful music therapy program.
-A sought-after keynote speaker at conferences of all sizes, Rachel’s dedication has been recognized with a Woman of Achievement award, celebrating her exceptional volunteer leadership.
+A sought-after keynote speaker at conferences of all sizes, Rachel’s dedication has been recognized with a Woman of Achievement award.
+She is a graduate of the Global Leaders Institute MBA program in Arts Innovation.

 For media enquiries, general information, and ways to support our work, please contact Rachel.